The Gay Globetrotter

 Planning a trip to Thailand - Visit during Songkran!

 Adam from Travels of Adam suggests to visit during Songkran, Thailand’s celebration of the new year.
 The country turns into a 3 day water fight, and everyone is fair game.
-Don’t forget a waterproof pack for your valuables
+Don’t forget a waterproof pack for your valuables!

 Besides being one of the best festivals in Thailand, it’s often at the end of the tourist season so you can sometimes get good deals on hotels, tours, and activities.